csecht/count-and-size/README.md

     python3 -m pip install -r requirements.txt (Linux and macOS) py -m pip install -r requirements.txt (Windows) python -m pip install -r requirements.txt (Windows)

+Note that the PyAMG package listed in requirements.txt is used only with `size_it_RW.py` and is not required for `size_it.py`.
+See https://pypi.org/project/pyamg/ for information.

 As with all repository downloads, it is a good idea to install the requirements in a Python virtual environment to avoid undesired changes in your system's Python library.